This Section 21 Notice Seeking Possession (Wales) is designed for a

 Section 21 Notice template for properties in England.
 The template has been

-updated to reflect the extended notice period (of three months) provided
+updated to reflect the extended notice period (of six months) provided for

 As well as containing the termination notice, this letter also sets out

 Housing law permits an Assured Shorthold Tenant to remain in occupation of

 the Property after the end of the fixed term of his Tenancy, unless the

 Landlord has served a valid Section 21 Notice.
 The Tenancy becomes a